All States/Connecticut/Stamford/General Contracting

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before insulation, electrical rough-in, plumbing rough-in, insulation inspection, final inspection before certificate of occupancy
+Foundation inspection before concrete pour, framing inspection before insulation, electrical rough-in, plumbing rough-in, insulation inspection, and final inspection before certificate of occupancy

 §4